jhlagado/firth/README.md

 After this byte comes an array chars which store the actual name and finally the body of the word which consists of either a subroutine written in machine code or is a sequence of other Forth words.

-The process of looking up a word consists of starting with the latest word (which in Firth is pointed to by a global variable called LATEST) and working backwards through the list, jumping from word to word comparing the name of the word with what we are looking for until a match is found.
+The process of looking up a word consists of starting with the latest word (which in Firth is pointed to by a global variable called `latest`) and working backwards through the list, jumping from word to word comparing the name of the word with what we are looking for until a match is found.
 If the dictionary cannot provide a match then Forth will finally encounter a pointer with a value of 0 and the search terminates.

 When a word is found, it can be executed by locating the first address after the header which is conventionally called the "Code Field Address" or "CFA" but which I'll just call the body.
 To convert from word address to the start of the body, simply add the size of the header to the address: